vijayshikhare/appdost-website/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: 💡 Feature Request
-about: Suggest an idea for this project
+about: Suggest an idea or improvement for the website
-title: ''
+title: "[Feature]: "
-labels: ''
+labels: enhancement
 assignees: ''
 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Describe the feature**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear description of what you want to add or change.

-**Describe the solution you'd like**
+**Why would this be useful?**
-A clear and concise description of what you want to happen.
+Explain how it benefits users or the project.

-**Describe alternatives you've considered**
+**Possible implementation (optional)**
-A clear and concise description of any alternative solutions or features you've considered.
+Any ideas on how it could work?

-**Additional context**
+**Screenshots or examples (optional)**
-Add any other context or screenshots about the feature request here.
+Links to similar features elsewhere.